A refinement of the Lorentz local field expression with impact on the Clausius-Mossotti and Lorentz-Lorenz models: The exact local field

 Figure \ref{fig:Field_algebra} shows global average field $\boldsymbol{E}=E\cdot \hat{\boldsymbol{z}}$ triggering $\boldsymbol{E}_\mathrm{local}$.
 This $\boldsymbol{E}_\mathrm{local}$ will induce the molecule's polarization $\boldsymbol{p}$, whose field $\boldsymbol{E}_\mathrm{net,inside}$ is subtracted from $\boldsymbol{E}$ following the logical argument that the molecule's dipole cannot be induced by the dipole itself. $\boldsymbol{p}$ is scaled by polarizability $\alpha$ and aligned with the local electric field:

 The molecule is modeled to occupy a spherical volume $\frac{4}{3}\pi R^3=1/N$, $N$ being the molecular number density.
-The molecule's induced dipole is modeled as a surface charge $P\cos{\theta}$ spread over the sphere surface\footnote{Modeling the dipole as charge spread over a smaller sphere, or as a pure dipole at the sphere center, will not affect the end result.} leading to polarization (or polarization density):
+The molecule's induced dipole is modeled as a surface charge $P\cos{\theta}$ spread over the sphere surface\footnote{Alternatively, modeling the dipole as charge spread over a smaller sphere, or as a pure dipole at the sphere center, will not affect the end result of the local field which was the field inside the sphere, the molecule's own dipole field excluded.} leading to polarization (or polarization density):